 Requires television programming that is repurposed for online delivery to have captioning and audio descriptions available.
 It does not cover user-generated content (e.g., YouTube videos posted by individuals).

 Title II of the Americans With Disabilities Act (ADA) Prohibits discrimination on the basis of disability in all public entities, including public schools, regardless of whether they receive federal funding.
 Schools are required to take appropriate steps to ensure that communications with individuals with disabilities are as effective as communications with others.
 The term “communications” refers to the transfer of information, including the verbal presentation of a lecture, printed text of a book, and resources on the Internet.
 In evaluating the meaning of “as effective as,” OCR has focused on three components of effectiveness:

 Provision in a manner and medium appropriate to the significance of the message and the abilities of the individual.

 The EPIC Project at Kendall College of Art and Design of Ferris State University

 This guide should be used to design all public-facing media that is officially affiliated with The EPIC Project.

-- At this time compliance is a judgement call and is being tested in the courts.
+At this time compliance is a judgment call and is being tested in the courts.
 As more court cases are waged and settled, a qualitative understanding of compliance will continue to be better defined.
-This understanding will be compiled and published as guidelines by organizations like W3-WCAG, UDL on Campus and 3PlayMedia
+This understanding will be compiled and published as guidelines by organizations like Lead-arts, W3-WCAG, UDL on Campus and 3PlayMedia